imahdio/CSS-Essential-Training/03-The Box Model/README.md

 >1. inspecting each element with developer tools
 >2. adding a background color or border to each element
 >
+><a name="element-total-size"></a>**IMPORTANT Notice**: margin isn't included in the total size of the element.
+It does push all the surrounding elements away, so it is included in the total area that the element occupies.
 >-experiment with [this code snippet](https://codepen.io/ma400/pen/RwLeowy):
 >* the space between the first and second paragraph is created by margin collapsing.
 >* following CSS declarations remove any margine between first 2 paragraphs: